clojure-grimoire/grimoire/resources/1.6.0/clojure.core/descendants/docstring.md

-Returns the immediate and indirect children of tag, through arelationship established via derive. h must be a hierarchy obtainedfrom make-hierarchy, if not supplied defaults to the globalhierarchy.
-Note: does not work on Java type inheritancerelationships.
+Returns the immediate and indirect children of tag, through a relationship established via derive. h must be a hierarchy obtained from make-hierarchy, if not supplied defaults to the global hierarchy.
+Note: does not work on Java type inheritance relationships.